 One thing you probably don’t miss if you no longer work for a big company is the number of meetings.
 But, have you ever stopped to wonder why large corporations hold quite so many meetings?
 Well, one benefit of good meetings is that they aid accountability by providing an opportunity for review and looking forward.
 A monthly sales meeting allows people to report how they’ve done not just generally but also against targets they set at the last meeting.
 This kind of accountability helps everyone to see if everyone else is doing what they said and, if not, to work out to work out why and how best to address it.

 Bigger companies have these systems set up and baked in but, as a founder/ business owner, you need to build them in yourself.
 “Ah!” you might say, “That’s easy!
 This is my business – I’m accountable to myself.”
 But to say that is to miss an essential truth which is that, ultimately, all of us lack the objectivity to hold ourselves accountable in a truly effective way.
 Most of us, left to ourselves make one of two big mistakes – we flog ourselves or we flatter ourselves.
-Both approaches end in flawed and ultimately failed businesses.
+Both approaches lead to flawed and sometimes failed businesses.

 At the other extreme, you might flatter yourself, cutting yourself too much slack and lacking the rigour needed to check how the business is really doing against challenging targets.
 We flatter ourselves when we find ourselves continually revising the targets down or making excuses.